 Oh this is the list!

-You should always consult your doctor for any questions.
+You should always consult your doctor for any concerns.